-Depending on your personality, talking to other people might not be the worst thing on the planet, but if we have to read a lot of code and then we also have to talk a lot about code, there is less and less time to actually write code, which is what we’re actually paid for to do.
+Depending on your personality, talking to other people might not be the worst thing on the planet.
+Still, if we have to read a lot of code and then we also have to talk a lot about code, there is less time to write code, which is what we’re paid for to do.

 Saving one minute by not writing a descriptive commit message, oftentimes results in hours lost because dozens of programmers who encounter a certain part of confusing code in the future, have to find out what it does and why, by either talking to the person who wrote the code, or if the person is not working for the company anymore, by figuring it out themselves.

 Small vs. big commits

-A popular saying, when the question is raised how big a commit should be, is “Commit Early And Often”.
-I tend to agree with the general notion, but I would like to add that you should only commit changes that work on their own – ideally it should be possible to
+When the question is raised how big a commit should be, a popular saying is “Commit Early And Often”.
+I tend to agree with the general notion, but I would like to add that you should only commit changes that work on their own – ideally, it should be possible to

 So, in general, I’d say a commit is too small if it doesn’t contain a working feature but only some code that is work in progress.

-On the other hand, a possible indication that a commit is too large can be, if you have to write a rather long commit message to explain the reasoning behind the code you’re checking in.
-Usually, if there are a lot of things going on in your code, where you feel the urge to explain your reasoning behind them in the commit message, it might be a perfect situation to split your changes into multiple smaller commits.
+On the other hand, a possible indication that a commit is too large can be that you have to write a rather long commit message to explain the reasoning behind the code you’re checking in.
+Usually, if many things are going on in your code, where you feel the urge to explain your reasoning behind them in the commit message, it might be a perfect situation to split your changes into multiple smaller commits.

 A typical workflow